Slamy/Wiki_MiSTer/Arcade-Cores-List.md

-Want more information on these and other arcade games? - [System 16: The Arcade Museum](https://www.system16.com/)
+Want more information on these and other arcade games/hardware? - [System 16: The Arcade Museum](https://www.system16.com/)